Dhairyashil10/EduBotNCER/readme.md

-# Chat with a NCER college Website []  - LangChain Chatbot with Streamlit GUI
+# Chat with a NCER college Website [EduBotNCER]  - LangChain Chatbot with Streamlit GUI

 ## Features
 - **Website Interaction**: The chatbot uses the latest version of LangChain to interact with and extract information from various websites.